karlseguin/ratelimit/readme.md

 ## Embedded Mode

 In this mode, the tracking code integrates with your existing code.
-This is mode is ideal if you already maintain long-lived objects.
-For example, if you were building a TCP chat server, you'd use the embedded mode and associate `*Tracker` with your existing `*User` (for example).
+This mode is ideal if you already maintain long-lived objects.
+For example, if you were building a TCP chat server, you'd use the embedded mode and associate a `*Tracker` with your existing `*User`.

 ```go
     // your code embeds a *ratelimit.Tracker